 These hellish temperatures may fray human nerves, but they’re a much bigger deal for the animals who call the region home.
 Birds still fritter about beneath the canopy at mid-day, and invertebrates will continue to keep calm and carry on, but the reptiles, amphibians and mammals will largely lay low.
 They’ll wait until the shadows lengthen to do what they need to do.

 All of this is to say that the current conditions were not ideal for spotting wildlife.

 But there was one thing working in my favor: It had rained the entire day and night before.
 Rain cools everything off, and it tends to stimulate summer-weary animals to move.
 And this is especially true of snakes – the animals I was most eager to see.

 So, on balance, I was a bit optimistic, despite the fact that it was 9:00 AM, and I was already soaked in sweat.

 Meanwhile, a tiny snake was already lurking on the forest floor, ready to change the ways I thought about snakes and storms.

 It probably even made me a better skeptic.

 Acquainting Yourself with a Common Critter: Copperhead Characteristics

 I am fond of the vast majority of the animals running through southeastern forests.
 From the red-backed salamanders lurking under decaying logs to the redheaded woodpeckers hammering away in the canopy, I love them all.

-But we all have our favorites, and on this day, I was looking for mine — the copperhead.
+But we all have our favorites, and on this day, I was looking for one of mine — the copperhead.